 Mangino came to Norman last January after completing his eighth and most successful season at Kansas State University.
-Holding the same title at KSU as what he'll have in Norman, Mangino had the longest tenure of any of K-State assistant coach under Bill Synder.
+Holding the same title at KSU, Mangino had the longest tenure of any of K-State assistant coach under Bill Snyder.
 He was named the assistant head coach at the beginning of the 1998 season, but also served as the running game coordinator and offensive line coach.
-He also coordinated K-State's recruiting efforts for the past four seasons.
+He also coordinated K-State’s recruiting efforts.

 Under his guidance, the Kansas State running game improved yearly.
-This past season, KSU finished 10th nationally and third in the Big 12 Conference in rushing offense.
+In 1998, KSU finished 10th nationally and third in the Big 12 Conference in rushing offense.
 In 11 regular season games, the Wildcats set new school standards for rushing yards (2,521), rushing average (229.2 ypg) and rushing touchdowns (41).
-The 41 rushing touchdowns were also the most by a Big 12 team this year.
+The 41 rushing touchdowns were also the most by a Big 12 team in the ’98 season.

-Mangino, 42, joined the K-State staff in 1990 after serving as the head football coach at Ellwood City (Pa.)
+Mangino, 43, joined the K-State staff in 1991 after serving as the head football coach at Ellwood City (Pa.)
 High School for one year.
 Prior to that, he spent three seasons (1987-89) as the offensive coordinator at Geneva (Pa.)
 College, where he helped the program to its three best seasons in school history (24-9) and the 1987 NAIA national semifinals.
 He also coached two seasons (1985-86) as an assistant coach at Youngstown State and four years (1981-84) as an assistant coach at his alma mater, New Castle (Pa.)
 High School, which is one of the winningest program’s in America.

 Mangino and his wife, Mary Jane, are the parents of two children, Samantha and Tommy.

 - High School Education: New Castle High School

 - Martial Status: Married to the former Mary Jane Fiorante.
 They have two children, Samantha (17) and Tommy (14).